fayizshaffaq/.git_dotfiles_dir/Documents/pensive/linux/Important Notes/Nvidia/Nvidia RAW.md

 	make sure any previously proprietary driver is removoved if you installed them.
 	3050 Ti is supported by the main nvidia package.
-However, to handle kernel updates automatically, it's strongly recommended to use the DKMS version. make sure your kernal-headers are installed first. sudo pacman -S linux-headers linux-lts-headers (ltsheaders only if that kernal is also instlaled.) install nvidia-dkms and other stuff sudo pacman -S nvidia-dkms nvidia-utils nvidia-settings
-	(it'll install the following packages and dependencies Packages (7) dkms-3.1.8-1  egl-gbm-1.1.2.1-1  egl-x11-1.0.1-1  libxnvctrl-570.144-1  nvidia-dkms-570.144-3  nvidia-settings-570.144-1  nvidia-utils-570.144-3)
+However, to handle kernel updates automatically, it's strongly recommended to use the DKMS version. make sure your kernal-headers are installed first. sudo pacman -S --needed linux-headers linux-lts-headers (ltsheaders only if that kernal is also instlaled.) install nvidia-dkms and other stuff sudo pacman -S --needed nvidia-dkms nvidia-utils nvidia-settings (it'll install the following packages and dependencies Packages (7) dkms-3.1.8-1  egl-gbm-1.1.2.1-1  egl-x11-1.0.1-1  libxnvctrl-570.144-1  nvidia-dkms-570.144-3  nvidia-settings-570.144-1  nvidia-utils-570.144-3)
 	nvidia-dkms: Installs the driver source and uses DKMS to automatically rebuild the kernel module when you update your kernel.
 	nvidia-utils: Provides essential libraries and utilities like nvidia-smi.